Doctoral Advisor: Carol Liebler, Ph.D. and Makana Chock, Ph.D.

 Bio:

-Peters’ research interest focuses on the Eudaimonic Media Experience, self-transcendent media and the power of nostalgia in advertising.
-He continues to explore issues related to media and diversity, including award-winning research examining newspaper representation of missing children of color and their families.
+Additionally, he managed the Extended Reality (XR) Lab - a multi-disciplinary research facility dedicated to examining the ways in which extended reality (VR, AR, and mixed reality) affects users - while continuing to explore issues related to media and diversity, including award-winning research examining newspaper representation of missing children of color and their families.